Benefits of Transferring to KU

 Transfer students who are members of Phi Theta Kappa honors society are eligible to be considered for a merit scholarship at KU.

 Transfer students are able to secure on-campus housing for the duration of their time at KU.
+We offer a Transfer Community Special Interest Group in Dixon Hall for students interested in mentorship, transfer-specific events and workshops, and social events.
+Transfer students are also able to live in suite-style or apartment and townhouse living options.
 View our housing options here.

 KU has established transfer agreements with many community colleges to ensure a smooth transfer.
 View our transfer agreements here.